Introduction to Google & SEO

 Whichever keywords dominate your exact match anchor text will usually be the ones hit hardest by Penguin.
 We use the free back-link analysis tool at majesticseo.com to see which search terms are being used in anchor-text.

-We consulted with Dave Holland, Managing Director of Deeho a highly experienced search engine optimization specialists who gave us these SEO tips to share with you;
+We consulted with Dave Holland, Managing Director of highly experienced Bedford SEO Agency Deeho a search engine optimization specialists who gave us these SEO tips to share with you;

 To comply with the needs of Penguin, your link text density needs to be less than 5%.
 Change the bulk of the exact match search term links for either Brand based links, URL variation links or ‘junk’ links in different permutations.